-After a month of dry brushing, I am sad to report that I cannot say I noticed a single visible improvement in the cellulite on my outer thighs.
+That brings us to the end of my experiment.
+After a month of dry brushing, I have unfortunate news: I am sad to report this, but I cannot say I noticed a single visible improvement in the cellulite on my outer thighs.
 I wish I could say otherwise, but dry brushing didn't do a thing for the unfortunate affliction that is cellulite.
-That said, I came to quite enjoy the routine, and perhaps it was psychological, but I did feel like I was doing something genuinely good for my body—something almost therapeutic and healthy, like stretching, meditating, or exercising—it felt like I was brushing away the toxins and stress of the day (even in the a.m., it felt like energizing me for the day ahead).
+That said, I came to quite enjoy the routine, and perhaps it was psychological, but I did feel like I was doing something genuinely good for my body—something almost therapeutic and healthy, like stretching, meditating, or exercising.

 Even in the morning, it felt like energizing me for the day ahead; at night it felt like I was brushing away the toxins and stress of the day.
 Ultimately, I don't see any real downside to dry brushing other than maybe the time it takes.
 However, I certainly am not its most passionate fan.